q-bitx/Source-/README.md

 ### For send coins
 ### there are three types of fee - low\normal\high
-./qbitx-cli -rpcwallet=pqwallet pqsendfrom "FROMYOURADDRESS"  "TOADDRESS" 5.0 normal
+./qbitx-cli -rpcwallet=pqwallet pqsendtoaddress"FROMYOURADDRESS"  "TOADDRESS" 5.0 normal